 While on the roof, I used an Ortho Home Defense product which I purchased at True Value Hardware.
 It works great and does not seem to stain the siding.
 It has the ability to spray at areas that are 12-15 feet away and its foam prevents the wasps from making a counter attack.

 I identified nests in many areas including those shown here:

 The largest nest was in the rain downspout.
-I could not believe Wasps could survive the water runoff but the nest was cleverly built on the inside of the spout away from the water which washes down the outside of the spout.
+I could not believe wasps could survive the water runoff but the nest was cleverly built on the inside of the spout away from the water which washes down the outside of the spout.
 If you look closely you can see the nest in the down spout:

-When I was at the True Value store I picked up a Rescue WHY trap for wasps, hornets and yellow jackets.
-I was a little nervous about using the chemical spray in first floor areas outside where people like to hang out so I hung up this trap above the porch.
-After about a week of it being ignored, the Wasps finally started climbing in (perhaps because they no longer had other homes to return to…).
+When I was at the True Value store, I picked up a Rescue WHY trap for wasps, hornets and yellow jackets.
+I was a little nervous about using the chemical spray in first floor areas outside where people like to hang out so I hung this trap above the porch.
+After about a week of it being ignored, the wasps finally started climbing in (perhaps because they no longer had other homes to return to…).
 I am going to keep using the Rescue trap and see if it continues to eliminate the remaining Wasps.